bloominstituteoftechnology/java-zoos/README.md

 * GET /animals/count -  that returns a JSON object list listing the animals and a count of how many zoos where they can be found.
 Use a custom query for this.

-### Stretch Goals

-* Expose the endpoint DELETE /zoo/zoo/{zooid}/animals/{animalid} - delete the zoo animal combination based off of ids.
+* DELETE /zoo/zoo/{zooid}/animals/{animalid} - delete the zoo animal combination based off of ids.
   * Hint: @PathVariable("zooid") long zooid, @PathVariable("animalid") long animalid

-* Expose the endpoint POST /zoos/zoo/{zooid}/animals/{animalid} - adds the zoo animal combination based off of ids.
+* POST /zoos/zoo/{zooid}/animals/{animalid} - adds the zoo animal combination based off of ids.
   * Hint: @PathVariable("zooid") long zooid, @PathVariable("animalid") long animalid